zgotobed/zgotobed.github.io/index.md

 My work spans precision measurement, optical systems, and trapped ion quantum computing, with hands-on experience building hardware, writing numerical simulations in Python and C++, and applying these techniques to real-world problems.
-I am particularly interested in roles **at a quantum computing company**, applying my skills and experiences to building the next-generation of quanutm machines.
+I am particularly interested in roles **at a quantum computing company**, So that I can apply my skills and experiences to help build the next generation of quantum machines

 ---